ldtteam/MinecoloniesWiki/source/buildings/library.md

 <p style="text-align:center;"><img src="../../assets/images/Buildings/library_recipe.png" alt="Library Recipe"></p>
 <br><br>

-You can aasign Citizens to the library from it's GUI, but only 2 citizens per Lilbrary level can be assigned.
+You can aasign Citizens to the library from it's GUI, but only 2 citizens can be assigned per Library level.
 So we have:

 | Building Level | Citizens "Educated" |
 | ----- | ----- |